GugaAraujo/GugaAraujo/README.md

 ## Gustavo Araújo

-Fullstack developer with 4 years of experience building front-end and back-end systems, using Node, Vue, React and Angular.<br>
+Fullstack developer with 4 years of experience building front-end and back-end systems, using Node, JavaScript, TypeScript, Vue, React and Angular.<br>
 I have expertise in relational and non-relational databases and automation, scalability and monitoring technologies to create robust solutions.<br>

 ### Technologies: